Skip to main content

 Funding Opportunities for Highway Garages and Public Works Buildings

 Vermont's municipalities are modernizing public works buildings to enhance working conditions for staff, improve operations and efficiency, and meet equipment sizes for growing communities.
-Below are funding opportunities we've identified to support your efforts.
+Below are funding opportunities we have identified to support your efforts.

 Traditional Funding Opportunities